Telugu grammar: Gender

-Number (vachanam)
+Number

 Anything with quantity one is singular (ekavachanam).

 Anything more than one in number is called plural (bahuvachanam), as in English.
+Formation of the plural stem, however, is relatively complicated, although the ending is centered on variants -lu or -ḷu.

 In Telugu the plural is also used to as an honorific.
 Some nouns are always plural and some are always singular.
-For example, water (neellu) is always plural.
+For example, water (nīru) and milk (pālu) are always plural.

 God (bhagavantudu), sun (suryudu), earth (bhūmi), and moon (chandrudu) are always singular form.